The Impact of Humidity on Hardwood Floors and How to Manage It

 The Impact of Humidity on Your Flooring

 The temperature and moisture levels in your home have a direct impact on wood floors.
-Warmer air holds more moisture than colder air, which means higher temperatures have higher humidity levels.
+Since wood is a natural material, its moisture content changes as the temperature changes, like live trees.
 Wood flooring absorbs and loses moisture depending on the humidity levels in your home’s air.
 All wood floors are subject to this reaction regardless of the wood material or installation type.
-Here are a few ways that humidity affects wood floors:

 • Cracking: Wood flooring can get cracks from the constant expansion and contraction caused by fluctuations in humidity.